 Despite significant advancements in linking climate extremes to agricultural production at national and state levels, there remain significant gaps in understanding the relationships between climatic extremes and crop yields at finer spatial and temporal scales (Zipper et al., 2017; Lobell & Asner, 2003).
 Namely, research concerning the relationships between agriculture and meteorological hazards have historically focused on the major global crops of wheat, rice, corn, and soybeans (Asseng et al., 2013; Lobell et al., 2011; Adams et al., 1998).
 As a result, there is a limited understanding of the impact regarding more regional and specialty crops.
 Secondly, nationwide studies on the climate-crop connection focus considerable attention on the agricultural belt of the Midwest (Li et al., 2019; Lobell et al., 2014).
 Although important, this hyper focus has led to a considerable knowledge gap in other agricultural regions, many of which are comprised of smaller farms and are more vulnerable to large-scale hazards.
 Lastly, studies to date have used seasonal anomalies to identify threats to crop productivity across the U.S., but high resolution spatiotemporal analysis could further enhance our understanding of when and where crops are most vulnerable to climatic extremes.

 In this study, we seek to address these prominent knowledge gaps by assessing the impact of seasonal and monthly climate anomalies on annual crop yield for regional (cotton, peanuts, sweet potatoes) and major (corn, soybeans) crops in the SEUS.
 By creating county-level thresholds of extreme precipitation and temperature for each month of the growing season, we are able to better identify what stage of the crop production process is most vulnerable to the known meteorological hazards of extreme heat and precipitation.
-Our findings will provide a deeper spatiotemporal understanding of the inherent relationships between the local climate and crop productivity in the region.
-More importantly, it will provide tangible results for local farmers, who face severe challenges in preparing for and adapting to climate extremes in the era of anthropogenic climate change.
+Our findings provide a deeper spatiotemporal understanding of the inherent relationships between the local climate and crop productivity in the region.
+More importantly, our findings provide tangible results for local farmers, who face severe challenges in preparing for and adapting to climate extremes in the era of anthropogenic climate change.

 Data & Methods